 χ2: Chi-square and df: Degree of freedom

 The bioassay results clearly establish a positive correlation between spore concentration of M. rileyi and larval mortality of S. litura.
 This dose-dependent efficacy aligns with the findings of previous researchers (Vimaladevi, 1994; Sharmila et al., 2015), who also reported that increasing concentrations of entomopathogenic fungi significantly enhanced pest mortality under laboratory conditions.
 The high mortality at 1 × 10⁸ and 1 × 10⁹ spores/mL suggests that M. rileyi is highly virulent and capable of effectively infecting and killing S. litura larvae when applied at appropriate doses (Liu et al., 2019).
 Roy et al. (2024) reported that S. litura exhibited a progressive increase in mortality with rising concentrations of Metarhizium anisopliae, reaching up to 91.01% larval mortality at the highest tested dose of 1 × 10⁸ spores/mL.
+The treatments viz., chlorpyriphos 20 EC @ 2.00 ml/l, NSKE @ 5%, azadirachtin 3000 ppm @ 3 ml/l, and M. rileyi 2 × 108 cfu/g @ 2 g/l, were statistically on par with each other in managing S. litura in potato during Kharif (Natikar and Balikai, 2019) and post-rainy season (Natikar et al, 2024).

 4. CONCLUSION